 In conjunction with the National Institute of Health, MicroCures is developing specialized formulations of MCR-420 to enhance regeneration of the cavernous nerves and other peripheral nerves after injury.

-Preclinical research suggests that siFi2 has potential therapeutic application for recovery after damage to peripheral nerves.
-Specifically, using siFi2 to silence of FL2 activity has demonstrated the potential to regenerate neural tissue after injury in preclinical models, resulting in significant functional recovery as compared with controls.
-MicroCures is advancing a preclinical stage program evaluating the therapeutic potential of siFi2 for cavernous nerve repair.
+Preclinical research suggests that MCR-420 accelerates healing of peripheral nerves.
+Specifically, using MCR-420 to silence of FL2 activity has regenerated neural tissue after injury in preclinical models, resulting in significant functional recovery compared with controls.
+MicroCures is advancing a preclinical stage program evaluating the therapeutic potential of MCR-420 for cavernous nerve repair.

 Erectile dysfunction after radical prostatectomy

 Preclinical studies by MicroCures and our academic collaborators at The Albert Einstein College of Medicine demonstrate that application of MCR-420 to the cavernous nerves after injury enhances nerve repair and leads to recovery of erectile function (Baker et al., 2021).
 Application of MCR-420 after nerve crush led to a full recovery of erectile response in rats several weeks after injury and treatment, while control treated rats showed very limited to no recovery of erectile response to nerve stimulation.
 More impressively, after complete transection of the cavernous nerves (an injury that results in a gap of several millimeters between the severed nerve endings) application of MCR—420 led to nerve regeneration and partial recovery of erectile response:

 The cavernous nerves were transected in adult male rats, leading to a gap of 3-to-4 millimeters between the severed ends.
 The proximal portion of the severed nerve was then treated with a control siRNA formulation (siControl) or MCR-420.